Society’s Need for True Adulthood

 Commentary

-Sometimes it’s both entertaining and instructive to revisit social and cultural critiques from the past, and see how the author’s conclusions and predictions have panned out over the years.
+Sometimes it’s both entertaining and instructive to revisit social and cultural critiques from the past and see how the author’s conclusions and predictions have panned out over the years.

 Which is why, after a long absence, I recently reread parts of Diana West’s 2007 “The Death of the Grown-Up: How America’s Arrested Development Is Bringing Down Western Civilization.”

-“Once upon a time, in the not too distant past,” Ms. West writes in her Preface, “childhood was a phase, adolescence did not exist, and adulthood was the fulfillment of youth’s promise.”
-Regarding adolescence, for instance, she correctly points out that the word teenager, indicating a person between ages 13 and 19, “didn’t pop into the lexicon much before 1941 itself.”
+“Once upon a time, in the not too distant past,” Ms. West wrote in her Preface, “childhood was a phase, adolescence did not exist, and adulthood was the fulfillment of youth’s promise.”

-“This mainstreaming of countercultural behavior,” Ms. West contends, “is probably the most significant marker of our own stretch of civilization.”
-Yet she also notes that this marker for most of us has become impossible to apprehend.
-“A profound civilizational shift has taken place, but, shockingly, it is one that few recognize,” she writes.
+“A profound civilizational shift has taken place, but, shockingly, it is one that few recognize,” she wrote.
 “The New Criterion’s Roger Kimball may have summed up this collective myopia best: ‘Having changed ourselves, we no longer perceive our transformation.’”

 And now here we are, 17 years later, and that nearsightedness has worsened into near-blindness.
 Few people notice that old and young now sport tattoos, dress alike, use the same slang, listen to the same music, or are similarly entertained by Hollywood’s sex, cynicism, and violence.
-Here’s just one case in point: Ms. West mentions that the average video gamer in 2007 was 30 years old.
-Today that age has shifted upward to 35.
+Here’s just one case in point: Ms. West mentioned that the average video gamer in 2007 was 30 years old.
+Today, that age has shifted upward to 35.

 Even worse than these changes are the perspectives that, once associated with adolescence, are now embraced by the population at large and even institutionalized.
 The current demands that we exchange meritocracy for fairness and equity, for example, are rooted in childhood longings, rarely countered by that old grown-up truth, “Life isn’t fair.”
 The obsessive sexualizing of children is indicative of this blending of adolescence and adulthood.

-Cited by Ms. West, Mike Males provides this excellent 2003 take on this ruinous transformation: “The deterioration in middle-aged adult behavior has driven virtually every major American social problem over the past 25 years.”
-Few would argue that the years since then have improved this situation.
+Cited by Ms. West, Mike Males provided an excellent 2003 take on this ruinous transformation.
+He wrote, “The deterioration in middle-aged adult behavior has driven virtually every major American social problem over the past 25 years.”

 Of course, many Americans are exceptions to this decline.
 Several of my younger acquaintances, men and women in their 20s and 30s, handle their affairs as responsibly as did their grandparents and great-grandparents.
-They work hard, they marry, they have children and raise them to be moral, hard-working human beings, they generally practice a religious faith, and they confront difficulties without boo-hooing or blaming others.
+They work hard; they marry; they have children and raise them to be moral, hard-working human beings; they generally practice a religious faith; and they confront difficulties without boo-hooing or blaming others.
 They are, in short, grown-ups.

 “The adults are back in charge” is a message that should bring no comfort these days.
 America is stock full of adults.